St Augustine's Church, Slade Green

 St Augustine's Church is a Victorian Church of England parish church in Slade Green, in the Diocese of Rochester.

-Established as a daughter of the Church of St Paulinus, Crayford in 1900, St Augustine's became its own parish in 1925.
+Established in 1900 as a daughter of the Church of St Paulinus in Crayford, St Augustine's became its own parish in 1925.
 The church is dedicated to the patron saint Augustine of Canterbury.
 A prominent war memorial has stood at the front of the church since at least 1930.

-St Augustine's was subject to air raids during both world wars.
-The church received families from the east of London that had been 'bombed out' during the Second World War.
+St Augustine's was subject to air raids during both World Wars.
+The church harbored families from the east of London that had been 'bombed out' during the Second World War.
 The local community was supported during the war by a British Restaurant operating from St. Augustine's Church Hall, which supplied up to 250 lunches six days a week to residents, the school, and nearby factories.
 Substantial rebuilding work was required following a direct hit during an air raid in 1944, and following a fire in 1991 which destroyed the roof and much of the internal fabric.